 Although the St. Petersburg death is the first recorded fatality caused by a vape pen, there have been many other instances of vape pen explosions.
 E-cigarettes are currently not regulated by the U.S. Food and Drug Administration.Victim Used an Unregulated E-Cigarette from the Philippines

 The accident police report describes the vape pen as an unregulated e-cigarette manufactured by Smok-E Mountain, a vaping company located in the Philippines.

 The report also states that the victim had modified his pen, although no further details are available at this time.
 A company spokesman said in a statement that the pens have no prior history of exploding and speculates that the explosion may have been caused by the atomizer (the part that is inserted into the mouth) or a faulty battery.

 The official investigation into this accident may conclude that the vape pen was a defective product that caused the victim's wrongful death due to the negligence of others.
 The product may have failed to show the appropriate directions for use or warnings, or should not have been on the market at all.
 Our attorneys have extensive experience with products liability cases and will fight for justice and compensation for you or your loved one's injury or loss.Let Us Know If You Have Been Injured by a Defective Product

 If you or a family member has been harmed by a defective product or has been harmed in a truck accident, bus accident, car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.